 Did you know there are tax deductions for mechanics' tools?
 If you work as a mechanic, some of your key business expenses may be tax-deductible.
 Learn how your business structure affects your taxes and where you may be able to save.

 If you're a mechanic — whether you work on cars, small engines, diesel engines, boats, or even aircraft — you may benefit from some key deductions and credits come tax time.
-First, you need to know what's available to you based on your employee status or business structure.
+First, you need to know what's available to you based on your employment status or business structure.

 Know your tax status

-You first need to know your tax status as a mechanic before you consider deducting tools and other expenses.
+You first need to know your employment status as a mechanic before you consider deducting tools and other expenses.
 Many mechanics that work for garages or businesses are employees.
 You'll know you're an employee if you filled out a Form W-4 when you got hired and receive a W-2 at the beginning of each year.

 - S corporation

 These business structures require filing separate tax returns.

 However, many mechanics operate as self-employed individuals.
 You'll know you're self-employed if you don't receive a paycheck from a company and you file your business taxes on Schedule C of your Form 1040 tax return each year.

 Filing your taxes as a self-employed individual is fairly straightforward using Schedule C. You will need to fill out some basic information about your business, such as your: